 His topics are mainly based in documentary and social ranges.
 Anthropology and archeologicals expeditions are among the stories he wants to tell too.
 Alfons sees his work as the way to live and a true spiritual exercise.
 Photography became the tool to express in a tangible way his gaze and his perception of existence.

 His work have been published in several international media, including for example, the National Geographic Magazine in Spain, Italy and Portugal, Le Monde Diplomatique, Der Spiegel, La Repubblica, Vogue, Geo, Traveler CN, Life Force, The Courrier, Doc!
-Photo Magazine, Slobodna, La Vie, The Moments Count Journal, National Geographic History USA, El Mundo, La Vanguardia, El País, The British Journal of Photography, El Periódico, Lens New York Times, Gatopardo, Jot Down, Black Star News and Yo Dona among others.
+Photo Magazine, Slobodna, La Vie, The Moments Count Journal, National Geographic History USA, El Mundo, La Vanguardia, El País, The British Journal of Photography, El Periódico, Lens New York Times, 5W Magazine, Gatopardo, Jot Down, Black Star News and Yo Dona among others.

-"Walata and Tichitt, heart and soul of the Mauritanian desert", "Figuig, Memories of an oasis", "Congo, the ethernal War", "Between Gazes" , "The Third Rider" and "SDAR The State of the Saharawis" are among the books he have published.
+"Walata and Tichitt, heart and soul of the Mauritanian desert", "Figuig, Memories of an oasis", "Congo, the ethernal War", "Between Gazes" , "The Third Rider" and "SDAR The State of the Saharawis" and Indestructibles are among the books he have published.
 His work has been exhibited in Spain, United States, Bosnia-Herzegovina, Mauritania, Morocco, Mexico, Italy and Senegal.

 Alfons teaches photojournalism in private schools and Universities in several countries.
-He cofounded and launched several projects, such as GEA PHOTOWORDS and Caja Azul Photography, belongs to Reporters sans Frontières and UPIFC, and is part of the international network of voluntary photographers Shoot4Change.
+He cofounded and launched several projects, such as GEA PHOTOWORDS and Caja Azul Photography, belongs to Reporters sans Frontières and UPIFC, and was part of the international network of voluntary photographers Shoot4Change.

 He has collaborated with United Nations, UNICEF, UNHCR, Médecins Sans Frontières, Action Contre la Faim, Mon-3, OXFAM, European Observatory on Memories and other international organizations and NGOs.